Cameron Laboratory

 Research

-Development of Improved Syphilis Diagnostic Candidates: Through both ongoing research in our lab and collaborative research endeavors we are developing improved diagnostic candidates for antibody-mediated and direct detection of syphilis infections.
+Development of Improved Syphilis Diagnostic Candidates: Through ongoing research in our lab conducted in partnership with our network of collaborators, we are developing point-of-care direct diagnostic tests for rapid detection of syphilis infections.